SunCents Logo SunCents

 Local Questions Answered

-Do I absolutely need a battery in Mid-City with NEM 3.0?
+Do I need a battery with my solar panels in Mid-City?

 Calculate Your Solar Savings